-- For the purpose of assisting with the achievement of Objective F.1.1 of this Plan, ensure that the minimum flows and levels in H.4 Environmental flows and levels apply to activities that require water permits pursuant to rules in this Plan, and - 2) Notwithstanding this general requirement, for rivers an alternative minimum flow (comprising the minimum flow set in H.4 Environmental flows and levels less a specified rate of flow particular to an activity) may be applied where the water is to be taken, dammed or diverted for: - a) the health of people as part of a registered drinking water supply, or - b) root stock survival water, or - an individual's reasonable domestic needs or the reasonable domestic needs of a person's animals for drinking water that is, or is likely to be, having an adverse effect on the environment and is not permitted by a rule in this Plan, or - d) a non-consumptive take.
+- 1) For the purpose of assisting with the achievement of Objective F.1.1 of this Plan, ensure that the minimum flows and levels in H.4 Environmental flows and levels apply to activities that require water permits pursuant to rules in this Plan, and - 2) Notwithstanding D.4.12(1), water permits granted prior to 4 May 2019 that set different minimum flows or levels to a minimum flow or level in Policy H.4.1 or Policy H.4.2 of this plan are recognised as interim environmental flows and levels. - 3) An alternative minimum flow (comprising the minimum flow set in H.4 Environmental flows and levels less a specified rate of flow particular to an activity) may be applied where the water is to be taken, dammed or diverted for: - a) the health of people as part of a registered drinking water supply, or - b) an individual's reasonable domestic needs or the reasonable domestic needs of a person's animals for drinking water that is, or is likely to be, having an adverse effect on the environment and is not permitted by a rule in this Plan, or - c) a non-consumptive take.